s-singh-ivv/eDen-Substances/ReadMe.md

 # README

-The following repository consits of a consise version of the backend code for the publication:
+The following repository consists of a concise version of the backend code for the publication:

-**Classification of substances by health hazard using deep neural networks and molecular electron densities.**
+**Classification of substances by health hazard using deep neural networks and molecular electron densities.** by Singh et al., 2024

 The data required for the ECHA dataset is present in the following files: